-The Statement of Net Position includes the District's assets, liabilities and, if applicable, deferred inflows and outflows of resources with the difference reported as net position.
+The Statement of Net Position includes the District's assets and liabilities with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
 Evaluation of the overall health of the District would extend to other non-financial factors.